ByteworksHomeLab/spring-ai-lab/README.md

 Error: write /root/.ollama/models/blobs/sha256-d0eeef8264ce10a7e578789ee69986c66425639e72c9855e36a0345c230918c9-partial: no space left on device
 ```

+One last check before moving on to Spring AI, you can confirm that the Ollama API is ready by navigating to the [Ollama API URL](http://localhost:11434) in a web browser.
+It returns the text "Ollama is running."

 ## Spring AI
 Next, set up a Spring AI project, starting with Java, Maven and an IDE.